 It’s 2026 and over two billion people still lack safe drinking water.
 Parliaments write the laws and pass the budgets that can accelerate progress.
 We help legislators lead.

 Legislators draft laws, vote on budgets, and hold governments accountable.
-When parliamentarians organise around water, the results are stronger laws, increased funding, and accelerated progress toward safe water for all.
+When parliamentarians organise around water, the results are stronger laws, increased funding, and accelerated progress towards safe water for all.

 2.2 billion people lack safely managed drinking water.
 The global water sector has been dominated by technical approaches, underweighting the critical role of the legislative branch in driving change.